 If you are going to be serving all of the soup right away, you’ll want to remove the meat from the chicken bones and add it back into the soup (make sure you don’t burn yourself).
-Sprinkle with course sea salt and freshly ground pepper before serving; you might also want to add some finely chopped greens such as kale (the heat will wilt them down) and/or green onions.
+Sprinkle with coarse sea salt and freshly ground pepper before serving; you might also want to add some finely chopped greens such as kale (the heat will wilt them down) and/or green onions.

-Do not discard your picked over chicken bones; keep them in the freezer so that you can make chicken stock.
+Do not discard your picked-over chicken bones; keep them in the freezer so that you can make chicken stock.

 One of the beautiful things about this recipe is that if you are not eating it right away, you can vary it each time you do.
 Have some with leftover cooked rice or potatoes one day, with coconut milk and some Thai chili sauce added another day, etc.